noble-antwi/road-to-wireshark/README.md

 IPv6 addresses can be condensed by replacing blocks of zeros with double colons (:::)), making them more manageable and readable.

 #### Observations and Takeaways
-IPv6 removes several elements present in IPv4, such as IPID, fragmentation, and certain flags, making it more efficient and forward-slooking.
+IPv6 removes several elements present in IPv4, such as IPID, fragmentation, and certain flags, making it more efficient and forward-looking.

 ### Conclusion
 This sneak peek into IPv6 has given me a solid foundation in understanding its headers and structure.
 With the increasing adoption of IPv6, being comfortable with these packets in Wireshark is crucial for effective network troubleshooting and optimization.